VOL. XCIV, NO. 247

 Should I choose Cash App or TC2000?

-Choose Cash App if you need Commission-free stock and ETF trading with fractional shares; investing starts at $1., and Coverage includes more than 1,800 U.S. stocks and ETFs..
+Choose Cash App if you need Commission-free stock and ETF trading with fractional shares; investing starts at $1., and Coverage focuses on U.S.-listed stocks and ETFs available in Cash App; users search by company name or ticker..
 Go with TC2000 if Live U.S. equity data (NYSE, Nasdaq, AMEX) via Nasdaq Basic with streaming watchlists and charts., and EasyScan® screener supports real-time scans, custom sorting, and PCF (formula-based) screening. better fits how you invest.

 What asset classes do Cash App and TC2000 cover?